 Each monument and memorial offers different reasons to visit.
 Some of those are for the views (eventually, from the Washington Monument), for the learning opportunities, for paying your respects, for standing in some of the most important spots in American history (i.e. the very spot from where MLK delivered his “I have a dream” speech), but, mostly, to reenact your favorite scenes from Forrest Gump.
 And that’s all I have to say about that.

-The Pro Tip that I’m not enough of a pro to personally deliver was told to me by many visitors to Washington DC—take a nighttime bus tour of the monuments and memorials.
+PRO TIP:A Pro Tip that was recommended to me by many, that I can now personally agree with–take a nighttime bus tour of the monuments and memorials.

-Personally, I wanted the chance to get up close, personal, and *ahem* inside the monuments and memorials, but so many people recommended the nighttime bus tour.
+Personally, I wanted the chance to get up close, personal, and *ahem* inside the monuments and memorials, but so many people recommend the nighttime bus tour that I just had to see what it was all about.
 The monuments and memorials are lit up at night and the whole scene is beautiful.
-I saw a portion of this but I imagine a bus tour would have been awesome.
-(To be completed on my next visit, fo sho)
+Plus, the guided commentary is awesome–you learn so many interesting facts (and not just about the memorials and monuments)–and the bus driver parks you in great spots so you can get perfect nighttime photos.

-If you’re interested in the tip of all the other pros, check out the BigBus Night Tour here– it’s a 2-hour, guided night tour of all the major DC landmarks.
-And here’s a PRO TIP I can actually deliver: grab a spot on the open upper deck for the most amazing views.
+If you’re interested in this, check out the BigBus Night Tour here– it’s a 2-hour, guided night tour of all the major DC landmarks.
+And here’s another PRO TIP: grab a spot on the open upper deck for the most amazing views.
+Even if it’s cold, it’s still totally worth it!

 After alllll of this (yes, that was all completed on Day Two), we headed back to the hotel where–would you believe this–the Wizard of Oz was on TV.
 I passed out when they met up with the Tin Man, and woke up when the Cowardly Lion and the Scarecrow were attempting to storm the witch’s castle.
 This was when the aforementioned dragging-out-of-the-hotel-room occurred.
 We tossed aside all the plans we had for that night (for which walking and standing upright were mandatory) and had dinner nearby at City Tap — a chain, I know, but one of my favorites here in Boston.